CassadyCampos/cassady-quiz/README.md

 # Project details
 TypeScript React app using axios to communicate with a Trivia API.
 Gets a randomized trivia question the user will try to answer.
-Work in progress, most of the code is not optimized.
+Work in progress.

 ## To run project
 1. Clone repo